zulip/zulip/docs/contributing/commit-discipline.md

 - Your commit message should be line-wrapped to about 68 characters per line, but no more than 70, so that your commit message will be easy to read in `git log` in a normal terminal.
-(It's OK for links to be longer, ignore `gitlint` will complain about them).
+(It's OK for links to be longer -- ignore `gitlint` when it complains about them.)

 **Tip:** You may find it helpful to configure Git to use your preferred editor using the `EDITOR` environment variable or `git config --global core.editor`,